-Status: All newly installed lids on Capital Improvement Projects (approximately 40 each) contained the labeling, "No Dumping, Drains to Waterways".
+Status: All newly installed lids on Capital Improvement Projects contained the labeling, "No Dumping, Drains to Waterways".
 The Public Works department is currently considering purchase of Stencils to be used in the upcoming reporting period.

-Additional clean up work was performed through the Sheriff's Work Alternate Program (SWAP), a program directed by Cook County.
+Additional clean-up work was performed through the Sheriff's Work Alternate Program (SWAP), a program directed by Cook County.
 The Village of River Grove has a partnership with Cook County and utilizes this program on a monthly basis for 2 days a month, within Village boundaries.
 Relevant work to improve the storm sewer system includes parkway cleaning of trash and debris as well as curb cleaning of similar nature.
-An attempt to quantify the amount of debris removal will be made in the next reporting period with a reported quantity.
+Approximately 25 bags weighing 35pounds each were collected in each month of 2017.